cvedovini/wp-linkedin/readme.txt

 == Upgrade Notice ==

+= 1.18.2 =
+Updated Spanish and Catalan translations.

+= 1.18.1 =
+Updated French and Portuguese translations.

 = 1.18 =
 *BREAKING CHANGE* The redirect uri that is used to process the OAuth access